Fudan-iGEM/2025-wiki/pages/model.md

 $$
 r(t) = \frac{R(t)}{B(t) + R(t)}
 $$
 This ratio reflects the maturation process and transition dynamics of the protein, serving as a crucial representation of the time evolution.
-The strength of the promoter has a different impact on the timer performance depending on the pulse amplitude and pulse width.
-Changing the pulse amplitude affects the overall protein expression level in the system, while the pulse width directly influences the time distribution of protein production.
+The strength of the promoter has a different impact on the timer performance depending on the pulse amplitude and pulse width. [^2]Changing the pulse amplitude affects the overall protein expression level in the system, while the pulse width directly influences the time distribution of protein production.
 To balance these two factors, we compare the performance of strong and weak promoters.

 **1. Advantages and Limitations of Strong Promoters**